Current Projects

 Quest Guide: Dr. Jeff Morrissette and Dr. Julie Zwiesler-Vollick, Department of Natural Sciences

 Since the publication of Darwin’s Insectivorous Plants in 1875, carnivorous plants have held the fascination of not only expert horticulturists, but the general public as well.
-Despite the promise of the bioactive compounds produced by canivorous pitcher plants (CPP), our knowledge of CPP fluid is limited.
+Despite the promise of the bioactive compounds produced by carnivorous pitcher plants (CPP), our knowledge of CPP fluid is limited.
 In this Quest project, LTU students David Stroshein and Sarah Fewkes investigated the fluid of the pitcher plant Sarracenia purpurea since this species is commonly found in Michigan and other Midwestern states.
 In the starting phase of this project, Sarracenia purpurea was grown under ideal conditions in LTU’s environmental growth chambers.
 The pitcher plant fluid was subsequently screened for compounds possessing bactericidal or fungicidal activity.

 Quest Guide: Dr. Kevin Baker, Orthopaedic Research Laboratories at Beaumont Health System